zendframework/zend-stratigility/docs/book/creating-middleware.md

 - Deprecated since 2.2.0

-Our first double-pass middleware decorator is `Zend\Stratigility\Middleware\CallableMiddlewareWrapper`, which implements the http-middleware 0.4.1 `MiddlewareInterface`:
+Our first double-pass middleware decorator is `Zend\Stratigility\Middleware\CallableMiddlewareWrapper`, which implements either the http-middleware 0.4.1 or 0.5.0 `MiddlewareInterface`, depending on what is installed:

 ```php
 $pipeline->pipe(new CallableMiddlewareWrapper(